GeoFabLab at Iowa State

 - Printing Permeable Porosity: The current focus of the GeoFabLab is to produce a workflow for photocopying rocks.
 That is, by combining CT scanning, 3D visualization and editing, and 3D printing, we think we can make useful reproductions of porous geological materials for reservoir flow research.

 - Models for the Masses: GeoFabLab is busy scanning as many geological things as it can (Now over 100 model uploaded to Thingiverse) so anyone in the world (with a 3D printer) can print out any geological thing their heart desires.
 Some examples:

 - Touchable Topography: GeoFabLab seeks to streamline the production of 3D printouts of digital elevation data for learning and research.
 Some examples:

 - Flexible Fossils: Inspired by a flexible trilobite model on Thingiverse, GeoFabLab would like to create models of organisms (fossil and otherwise) that move to imporve understanding of moden and ancient life.

-- The GeoFabLab currently runs one MakerBot Replicator 2X producing scale models of porous geological materials.
+- The GeoFabLab currently runs MakerBot Replicator 2X and Replicator Mini producing scale models of porous geological materials.
 We will be receiving a Form2 3D printer in early 2016.

-- The GeoFabLab also has acquired a MakerBot Digitizer.
+- The GeoFabLab also a MakerBot Digitizer and NextEngine 3D scanners.
 GFL students are busy scanning everything that they can from the geology collection...check out the GeoFabLab's page on Thingiverse.